-Freshman: 0-30 units

-Sophomore: 31-60 units

-Senior: 91+ units
+Freshman: 0-30 units Junior: 61-90 units Sophomore: 31-60 units Senior: 91+ units

 HIU recommends that students not enroll in a course more than one level above their academic classification (e.g. freshmen should generally take 1000- or 2000-level courses, rather than 3000- or 4000-level courses).
 Academic classification is also important for determining the level of financial aid for which a student may qualify.